Physics Major or Minor: for Prospective or Current UMass Students

 If you are considering a major or minor in physics, please start with the Physics Majors Handbook.
-The Physics Majors Handbook is your definitive source of information about the requirements and options for pursuing a bachelor's degree in physics.
+The Physics Majors Handbook is your source of written information about the requirements and options for pursuing a bachelor's degree in physics.
 It includes information about honors degrees and the physics minor.
 There you will also find checklists of requirements for the various degree tracks.
+You can also find the checklists here for the P-track (rev 9/22, fillable), the Applied track (rev 9/22, fillable), and the General track (rev. 1/21; fillable pdf)).
+For advice on becoming a high-school physics teacher, including courses to take while at UMass, see the "Careers in Physics" section below.

 You can declare a physics major or minor (or just talk to someone about the possibility) by first meeting with the Undergraduate Program Director, available by email at email@example.com.